Incense offering: In the Hebrew Bible

 The components are still being studied and are not determined with absolute certainty.
 Stacte is variously described as being the extract of the transparent portion of the myrrh resin which exudes spontaneously from the tree, or a balsam from a tree such as opobalsamum or a styrax.
-Onycha, which in Greek means "nail", is variously described as being the operculum from a shell found in the Red Sea (which are said to resemble a fingernail), the exudation from the rock rose bush called labdanum (both petals and markings which are said to resemble a fingernail), Styrax benzoin, bdellium, or even cloves.
+Onycha, which in Greek means "nail", is variously described as being the operculum from a shell found in the Red Sea (which is said to resemble a fingernail), the exudation from the rock rose bush called labdanum (both petals and markings which are said to resemble a fingernail), Styrax benzoin, bdellium, or even cloves.
 Galbanum is generally considered to be Ferula galbaniflua.
 Also considered is a milder variety from the Levant or possibly even a close relative of Ferula galbaniflua called narthex or giant fennel.
 Pure frankincense is the resin of a tree of the boswellia species.

 In Hellenistic Judaism

 Josephus mentions the incense, numbering thirteen ingredients.